Postdoctoral Scholar - Biomedical Research

 Neuroscience Research Institute, UCSB

-Applicants are sought for a one-year, extendable postdoctoral position based in the laboratory of Dr. Thomas Weimbs studying the molecular mechanisms underlying polycystic kidney disease (PKD) at the University of California at Santa Barbara.
+Applicants are sought for a one-year, extendable postdoctoral position based in the laboratory of Dr. Kenneth S. Kosik studying the molecular mechanisms neuronal micro-circuitry in vitro at the University of California at Santa Barbara.

 Applications should include: